-All parents of boarders are asked to nominate approved hosts to ensure the Head of Boarding can make appropriate and acceptable decisions about leave requests.
+All parents of boarders are asked to nominate approved hosts to ensure the Year Coordinator can make appropriate and acceptable decisions about leave requests.
 At all times, the Head of Boarding will have the final say when approving leave.
-Guidance from and co-operation with parents of both day students and boarders, and approved hosts, are necessary on matters of leave.
+Guidance from and co-operation with parents of boarders, or approved hosts, are necessary on matters of leave.
 When exceptional leave is required, parents should apply in writing to the Head of the Senior School.